 We prefer solid wood over metal cribs, as metal can increase electromagnetic fields.
-Look for solid wood over manufactured boards like MDF and particleboard, which often emit formaldehyde from the glues used.
-However, if you already have a bed made with a manufactured wood, you can use two coats of Seal-Once Nano to reduce formaldehyde emissions.
+Look for solid wood over manufactured boards like MDF and particleboard, which emit formaldehyde from the glues used.
+However, if you already have a bed made with a manufactured wood, you can use Ecos Anti Formaldehyde Paint or AFM Transitional Primer and Paint to reduce formaldehyde emissions.

 Nursery & Play